vortigont/ESPIron-PTS200/README.md

 ### Features

-### QC Trigger
+## QC Trigger
-QC trigger is an experimental feature.
+QC trigger is an __experimental__ feature.
 Since QC trigger uses same lines as USB data, those function co-exist pretty bad together.
-Due to lack of design schematics and documentaion it is diffecult to implement it properly.
+Due to lack of design schematics and documentaion it is not easy to implement it properly.
 When QC is activated __no other__ USB operation is possible, __including firmware download__!
 It also affects system message output to `Serial` line which migh result in UI slownes or freezes.

 > [!NOTE]
-> Do **not** acticate QC-trigger on permanent basis!
+> Do **not** activate QC-trigger on permanent basis!
 Do this only when no other PD sources are available and you need to work with USB Type-A powerbanks, or PSUs.
 Disable it when not needed in configuration menu.
 On each QC mode change it is required to unplug/replug the Iron!

 <!-- 构建方法 -->